captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 factually pretty
 ---
-And I don't feel sorry for you.
+And I don’t feel sorry for you.
 ---
-But I'm not hitting on you.
+But I’m not hitting on you.
 ---
 ## SHARON:
 Oh!
 Thank you.
 ---
-That's very clear.
+That’s very clear.
 ---
 ## ROBYN:
 Good.